cal-itp/data-infra/runbooks/workflow/payments/add_agency_dashboard_data_source.md

 ## Add a New Agency Data Source to Metabase and Create Permissions

-As new agencies are introduced to the contactless payments program we will need to access their data within Metabase for use in their payments dashboard and other analysis.
-Because we use a [row access policy](https://cloud.google.com/bigquery/docs/row-level-security-intro#how_row-level_security_works) ([configured here](https://github.com/cal-itp/data-infra/blob/main/warehouse/macros/create_row_access_policy.sql)) in the warehouse code to limit access to data to authorized parties this is a multi-step process.
+As new agencies are introduced to the contactless payments program, we will need to access their data within Metabase for use in their payments dashboard and other analysis.
+Because we use a [row access policy](https://cloud.google.com/bigquery/docs/row-level-security-intro#how_row-level_security_works) ([configured here](https://github.com/cal-itp/data-infra/blob/main/warehouse/macros/create_row_access_policy.sql)) in the warehouse code to limit access to data to authorized parties, this is a multi-step process.

 ### Create a new service account and row access policy